maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 For additional Flags of TrueMultimer mode run refer to [FLAGS](#12-flags)

 ### 1.5 Older versions
 If you are updating from previous versions of AlphaPulldown, and the local databases have not changed, there's no change to how features are generated.
-Input files from previous versions will work without modification in the current version.
+Input files and scripts from previous versions will work without modification in the current version.
 ${\color{red} Correct\ if\ there\ are\ any\ changes}$